Penitentes (New Mexico): History

+Los Penitentes de Nuevo Mexico (or the Penitentes of New Mexico) began in the early 19th century, following Mexican independence from Spain in 1821.
+Around that time, Church authorities withdrew the Franciscan, Dominican, and Jesuit missionaries from its provinces.
+The Church was vulnerable in New Mexico at that time and unable, at that time, to supply its Church parishes located within the Territory of New Mexico with Church priests.
+This affected many secluded communities in New Mexico, depriving families baptized into the Church from obtaining and receiving the Sacraments.

+Los hombres (the men) living in these communities, who were devout in the faith of the Church, started meeting together in dedicated service to God and His people.
+From these men, Los Penitentes are drawn.

+Los Penitentes gather in meeting houses called moradas and are perhaps best known for their songs of worship, called alabados.
+Many of their ceremonies, which never deviate from Christ or His Church (to do so would invalidate them immediately) are respected as private.
+They are known to hold ceremony during Lent, including processions during Holy Week.
+Los Penitentes de Nuevo Mexico never fail to strive to always keep their minds and hearts with God and always honor Christ Jesus, Lord, Savior (or Saviour), and King.

-Archbishop Jean Baptiste Lamy and his successor, Jean Baptiste Salpointe, unsuccessfully attempted to suppress the brotherhood in the latter part of the 19th century as a part of the "Americanization" of the Church in New Mexico, driving its membership underground, with some seeking refuge in Penitente Canyon.
-For this reason, Los Penitentes are sometimes described as a “secret society.”
+Archbishop Jean Baptiste Lamy and his successor, Jean Baptiste Salpointe, unsuccessfully attempted to suppress Los Penitentes in the latter part of the 19th century as a part of the "Americanization" of the Church in New Mexico, driving its membership underground, with some seeking refuge in Penitente Canyon.
+For this reason, Los Penitentes might mistakenly be thought of as a “secret society.”

-The modern embodiment of the Brotherhood began in the middle of the 20th century with the reconciliation between the Brotherhood and the Church.
-In June 1946, Miguel Archibeque began his first term as the Brotherhood's first Hermano Supremo Arzobispal (Archiepiscopal Supreme Brother).
-His first term lasted 7 years and it was during this term in January 1947 that the Brotherhood was officially recognized and sanctioned as an organization by Archbishop Edwin V. Byrne.
-By this time, membership had declined markedly since the turn of the century, but the Brotherhood continued to perform a modified form of religious rituals and to pursue its commitment to acts of community charity.
-In June 1953, Miguel Archibeque was replaced by Roman Aranda of Las Vegas, New Mexico.
-Aranda served for one year and was replaced by Archibeque in June 1954.
-Archibeque served the Brotherhood until 1960 when he was replaced by the third Hermano Supremo Arzobispal, M. Santos Melendez, of Mora, New Mexico, who continues to serve in this capacity.
+One Miguel Archibeque began his first term as the first Hermano Supremo Arzobispal (Archiepiscopal Supreme Brother) in June 1946.
+Sr. Archibeque's first term lasted 7 years and it was during this term in January 1947 that the group was officially recognized and sanctioned as an organization by Archbishop Edwin V. Byrne.
+In June 1953, Miguel Archibeque was replaced by Roman Aranda of Las Vegas, New Mexico, who served for one year and was replaced by Archibeque in June 1954.
+Archibeque served again until 1960 when he was replaced by the third Hermano Supremo Arzobispal, M. Santos Melendez, of Mora, New Mexico.
+Sr. Melendez continues to serve in this capacity.